 Who we are

 The Diocese of Toronto, founded in 1839, is largest diocese in the Anglican Church of Canada by population and membership.
-Nearly 5 million people live here, 376,000 of whom identify as Anglicans.
+About 6.7 million people live here, 376,000 of whom identify as Anglicans.
 There are about 54,000 people on our parish rolls.

 We’re diverse in every way: ethnically, culturally, and by language, experience, church size and theology.
 There’s a place here for all types of Anglican expression.
 We’re home to many culturally diverse and language-based congregations, including Chinese, Filipino, French, Hispanic, Japanese and Tamil.
 Our Anglican communities include parishioners from Africa, the Caribbean, Europe, India, the Middle East, Pakistan, Sri Lanka and many other parts of the world.